clarotech/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

   - Azure Active Directory test account to represent Patient persona.
 Make sure you have the object id of the user from Azure Active Directory.
   - Azure Active Directory test account to represent Provider persona.
 Make sure you have the object id of the user from Azure Active Directory.

-## 2. Prepare and deploy environment
+## 2. Prepare and deploy the environment

-Next you will need to clone this repository and prepare your environment for deployment by creating two required Azure App Registrations and configuring your environment to use them.
+Next, you will need to clone this repository and prepare your environment for deployment by creating two required Azure App Registrations and configuring your environment to use them.

 1. Use the terminal or your git client to clone this repo.
 Open a terminal to the `samples/smartonfhir` folder.
 1. Login with the Azure Developer CLI.
 Specify the tenant if you have more than one. `azd auth login` or `azd auth login --tenant-id <tenant-id>`.
 Also login with the Azure CLI using `az login`.